 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), Envestnet beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended March 31 (Q1), Envestnet beat slightly on revenues and beat expectations on earnings per share.

-Envestnet chalked up revenue of $42.3 million.
-The five analysts polled by S&P Capital IQ predicted revenue of $41.0 million on the same basis.
-GAAP reported sales were 32% higher than the prior-year quarter's $32.0 million.
+Envestnet booked revenue of $46.6 million.
+The six analysts polled by S&P Capital IQ anticipated sales of $46.1 million on the same basis.
+GAAP reported sales were 43% higher than the prior-year quarter's $32.6 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.12.
 The six earnings estimates compiled by S&P Capital IQ averaged $0.11 per share.
 Non-GAAP EPS of $0.12 for Q1 were 71% higher than the prior-year quarter's $0.07 per share.
 GAAP EPS of $0.02 were the same as the prior-year quarter.